Available Degrees

 Géraldine Giordano

-Modeling Biological and environmental systems
+Modeling biological and environmental systems

 • Stochastic processes

-The Master's program " Modeling of Environmental and Biological Systems " (MoBiEn) aims to train its students in quantitative and theoretical research of complex phenomena in living systems emerging at several scales: from the single molecule to living organisms, as well as their interaction with their environment.
+The Master’s program “Modeling of Environmental and Biological Systems” (MoBiEn) aims to train its students in quantitative and theoretical research on complex phenomena in living systems that arise at various scales—from individual molecules to living organisms—as well as their interactions with the environment.

 Contact: